-- Economic Alliance Snohomish County (EASC) serve as board chair for district CTE General Advisory Council. - Partnership with Bootstrap and Code.org supports district CS. - Partnership with FIRSTWashington supports the district robotics programs. - A project management team is established in support of the partnership between EPS, Everett Community College, and University of Washington Bothell.
+- Partnership with Bootstrap and Code.org supports district CS. - Partnership with FIRSTWashington supports the district robotics programs. - A project management team is established in support of the partnership between EPS, Everett Community College, and University of Washington Bothell.
 This partnership is developing course pathways in the areas of medical careers and teaching careers; the project management team meets monthly. - Middle school counselors and administrators receive weekly updates from the state portal regarding FAFSA completion rates and College Bound scholarship registration rates.
 This is being monitored on a regular basis. - High school counselors receive training in recruiting students for AP courses.
-This training is provided by Equal Opportunity Schools partnership directors. - Rotary Next Generation provides tuition assistance for Advanced Via Individual Determination (AVID) students to access College in the High School courses and scholarships to attend college. - Everett Rotary provides scholarships to selected students each year. - Naviance staff leads, and representatives from the Parent Teacher Student Association (PTSA) and EPSF convene, a "Chart Your Course" group (as described in KPO 1.1.e). - College Goal events are held at each High School and Beyond event in October 2016, which results in more Free Application for Federal Student Aid (FAFSA) completions by students than in previous years (as described in KPO 1.1.e). - School counselors, career specialists, GearUp specialists, and success coordinators attend a "College 101" day at Lake Washington Institute of Technology.
+This training is provided by Equal Opportunity Schools partnership directors. - Rotary Next Generation provides tuition assistance for Advanced Via Individual Determination (AVID) students to access College in the High School courses and scholarships to attend college. - Everett Rotary provides scholarships to selected students each year. - Naviance staff leads, and representatives from the Parent Teacher Student Association (PTSA) and Everett Public Schools Foundation (EPSF) convene, a "Chart Your Course" group (as described in KPO 1.1.e). - College Goal events are held at each High School and Beyond event in October 2016, which results in more Free Application for Federal Student Aid (FAFSA) completions by students than in previous years (as described in KPO 1.1.e).

-• Strategic partnerships (January 17, 2017) (See KPO 5.4.a. for information on this item)
+Strategic partnerships (January 17, 2017) (See KPO 5.4.a. for information on this item)

-Our strategic relationships improve the quality and coherence of prekindergarten through third grade learning opportunities.
+Our strategic relationships improve the quality and coherence of pre-kindergarten through third grade learning opportunities.